Soft Gingerbread Cookies

-These easy to make gingerbread cookies hold their shape beautifully in the oven and there is no chilling required.
-They are soft and chewy, full of spice, and the recipe is great for making gingerbread men with.
+These easy-to-make gingerbread cookies hold their shape beautifully in the oven and there is no chilling required.
+They are soft and chewy, full of spice, and the recipe is great for making gingerbread men.

 A fun holiday activity in our house is to make and decorate gingerbread cookies.
 One of the reasons I designed this recipe to require no chilling, and one of the reasons I did that is: try explaining to a five-year-old he has to wait for 3 hours or until the next day before he can decorate and eat the cookies he just helped prepare.
 It doesn’t go over so well in my house.
 So this is a make-and-bake kind of recipe.
 My oldest loves gingerbread cookies.
 He can finish a whole plate on his own, while my youngest is more into decorating them.
 I have an eater and an artist, so this recipe serves them both.